 On the other hand, gagging is a common protective reflex that results in the contraction of the back of the throat.
 It is a natural function and protects us from choking.
 When this happens, it’s important to let baby work the food forward on their own.
 Refrain from sticking your finger in baby’s mouth, which can push the object further down the throat, making the situation worse.

 We strongly recommend you take a CPR class online or at your local health facility and review safety procedures.
-Our choking, gagging & infant rescue video can also help you visualize the difference.
+Our Infant Rescue Guide and Toddler Rescue Guide can also help you visualize the difference and understand which rescue maneuvers to use.
 Further resources:

 Gagging is a completely normal reflex in infants, children and adults alike.
 Gagging is very common and will happen a lot in baby’s solid food journey.
 All babies gag in their eating journey—it’s one way they learn how to eat.
 The good news is that babies typically outgrow gagging after a couple of months of practice with various textured foods.

 Babies often gag well before they start solids, when breast or bottle feeding.
 This typically occurs when baby either isn’t properly latched, and the nipple triggers the reflex, or if the baby isn’t ready to swallow milk for whatever reason.
 Some babies gag when mom’s letdown is too fast.
 Others gag when they need to catch their breath instead of swallowing.
 Many babies will gag on a pacifier or certain bottle nipples if they aren’t familiar with them.
 All of these gags occur because the brain is trying to protect the baby from swallowing an “intruder,” or something the baby isn’t ready to swallow.
 This gag reflex typically lessens over the first few months of baby’s life when baby gets “desensitized” and learns to accept it (pacifier, nipple, or food texture) without gagging.
 This occasional gagging at a young age does not seem to bother most infants.